notificationapi-com/docs/docs/reference/server.md

 - `options.email.replyToAddresses` (string[]): An array of email addresses to be used in the reply-to field of emails notifications.
 - `options.email.ccAddresses` (string[]): An array of emails to be CC'ed on the email notifications.
 - `options.email.bccAddresses` (string[]): An array of emails to be BCC'ed on the email notifications.
-- `options.email.attachmentURLs` (string[]): An array of publicly accessible URLs pointing to files that you wish to include as attachments.
+- `options.email.attachments` ({ name: string; url: string }[]): An array of publicly accessible URLs and filenames pointing to files that you wish to include as attachments.
 The URLs only need to be valid for a few minutes after calling the SDK method.
 After that, the public URLs can be disabled for privacy.
-Maximum email size (including the content and all attachments) is 10MB.
+The maximum email size (including the content and all attachments) is 10MB.

 ## Retract: unsending or deleting notifications